‘We are not going away’: Sarwar calls for hospital inquiry to be reopened

 “What it hasn’t done is investigate and question those responsible for the political decision-making.
 So I believe that Lord Brodie should reopen the inquiry.

-“That he should hear directly from the First Minister at the time, Nicola Sturgeon, from the Deputy First Minister and Finance Secretary at the time, John Swinney, and from the Health Secretary at the time, Shona Robison.
+“He should hear directly from the first minister at the time, Nicola Sturgeon, from the deputy first minister and finance secretary at the time, John Swinney, and from the health secretary at the time, Shona Robison.

 “So we can have full transparency about who knew what and when and why that hospital was allowed to open too early and the negative consequences, devastating consequences, that follow with patients getting infections they shouldn’t have and lives were lost when they shouldn’t have, too.”

-Closing submissions to the inquiry, which is examining the construction and maintenance of the Queen Elizabeth University Hospital in Glasgow and the Royal Hospital for Children and Young People in Edinburgh, were made last week.
+Closing submissions to the inquiry, which is also examining the construction of the Royal Hospital for Children and Young People in Edinburgh, were made last week.

-Opposition politicians accused the Scottish government including Ms Sturgeon of being the ones who applied pressure to open the facility, which was plagued by infection issues which resulted in deaths.
+Opposition politicians accused the Scottish Government including Ms Sturgeon of being the ones who applied pressure to open the facility.

 Health Secretary Neil Gray said: “The Government brought forward the public inquiry so that families – some of whom I have met, and to whom I pay tribute for their work and their diligence following the trauma that they have undoubtedly experienced – can get answers to the questions that they are posing.